Manresa: A Retreat in the Ignatian Tradition

 Who: Undergraduate students – first-years, sophomores, juniors and seniors

 When: January 27-28, 2024 (We will leave GU at 4 pm on Saturday, Jan.
 27, and will return to GU at 5:30 pm on Sunday, Jan.
 28).

 Cost: $40, including transportation, accommodations and meals.
 (Financial aid is available, please write to Chaplain Michelle at the email below.)

 Questions?
 Email Chaplain Michelle at email@example.com.

 Do I have to be Catholic to come on this retreat?

 While this is a Catholic retreat, you don’t have to be Catholic to join.
 The community environment on all our retreats is always welcoming, reverent, loving and fun!
 So no matter where you are on your own faith journey, you are always welcome.
-We will offer opportunities for bonding with friends, reflection, conversations with chaplains, the sacrament of reconciliation, and Mass.
+We will offer opportunities for bonding with friends, reflection, student talks, and personal prayer.